Nick Joanides: Racing career

-In 2023, Joanides competed in five of the first eight ARCA West series races for #77 PP1M Team.
-On September 25, 2023, it was announced that Joanides would drive for the newly formed #71 Jan's Racing team owned by Jan Qualkenbush of Jan's Towing, beginning at All-American Speedway, the site of his career best ARCA West Series finish.
-The team later announced that for the first time in Joanides' career, he will run the full West Series schedule in 2024.
+In 2023, Joanides competed in five of the first eight ARCA West series races for No. 77 PP1M Team.
+On September 25, 2023, it was announced that Joanides would drive the No. 71 Ford owned by himself, beginning at All-American Speedway, the site of his career best ARCA West Series finish.

-In 2024, Joanides posted two top-fives and five top-ten finishes.
-He also won his first Pole Award at Irwindale Speedway on July 6.
+In 2024, Joanides got up to full-time with Jan's Towing Racing.
+Joanides posted two top-fives and five top-ten finishes.
+He also won his first and only Pole Award at Irwindale Speedway on July 6.
 Joanides would miss the final four races of the season due to health issues, but returned for the exhibition race at Irwindale Speedway in December.